williamteoh1976/Localization/Learn/LearningPaths-es-es.md

 - Introduction to Microsoft Business Applications
 - Enabling digital transformation
 - Achieve business transformation with Microsoft Catalyst
-- Dynamics 365 applications and Power Platform
+- Dynamics 365 applications and the Power Platform
 - Dynamics 365 for Sales
 - Dynamics 365 for Marketing
 - Dynamics 365 for Customer Service